PrestaShop/open-source/content/maintainers-guide/how-to-become-a-committer.md

 - Lack of activity for the past three months.
 - Willful negligence or intent to harm the PrestaShop project.
 - On their demand, for personal reasons.
+- If a simple majority of maintainers are willing to

 [future-architecture]: https://build.prestashop.com/news/prestashop-in-2019-and-beyond-part-3-the-future-architecture/
 [slack]: {{< param ProjectUrls.Slack >}}